Journey to Ithaca: Settings

-The book's story takes place in many different places on 4 continents including Lago di Garda, Northern India, Bombay, Cairo, Paris, New York and Holyoke MA.
+The book's story takes place in many different places on 4 continents including Lago di Garda, Northern India, Bombay, Cairo, Paris, New York, and Holyoke MA.

 Although the exact time frame of the main story is deliberately unclear, it seems to start in the 1960s and take us into the 1970s.
 Chapter 3 takes place in the 1920s as we follow Laila (later known as the Mother) from her roots in Cairo on her travels to Europe and America.
-At the time of the framework story Matteo is seriously ill in the hospital in India and each section before chapter 4 starts with Sophie visiting Matteo.
+At the time of the framework story, Matteo is seriously ill in the hospital in India and each section before chapter 4 starts with Sophie visiting Matteo.

 Summary

 Prologue

-The story of Matteo and Sophie’s children staying with their grandparents at Lago di Garda interweaves with the story of Matteo and his sister growing up there and eventually Matteo and Sophie’s first meeting there at a dinner when she visits with her parents, her father, a German banker who works Matteo’s industrialist father.
-Matteo is deep under the influence of his German tutor Fabian who introduced him to Herman Hesse and he is longing to travel east on a spiritual quest.
-In the present, their children Giacomo and Isabel seem lost in the overbearing environment of the grandparents and can’t understand why India where they were both born is a bad place for them.
+The story of Matteo and Sophie's children staying with their grandparents at Lago di Garda interweaves with the story of Matteo and his sister growing up there and eventually Matteo and Sophie's first meeting there at a dinner when she visits with her parents, her father, a German banker who works Matteo's industrialist father.
+Matteo is deeply under the influence of his German tutor Fabian who introduced him to Hermann Hesse and he is longing to travel east on a spiritual quest.
+In the present, their children Giacomo and Isabel seem lost in the overbearing environment of the grandparents and can't understand why India where they were both born is a bad place for them.

 Chapter One

-Sophie and Matteo’s initial time in India goes awry when Matteo and their new friends start visiting questionable spiritual teachers and Sophie feels almost immediately alienated from that quest.
+Sophie and Matteo's initial time in India goes awry when Matteo and their new friends start visiting questionable spiritual teachers and Sophie feels almost immediately alienated from that quest.
 Some spiritual teacher in Bombay leads them on a horrific pilgrimage where they witness the death of a child which turns her off for good.
-They enter a dismal ashram in Haridwar where Sophie hates the routine and the miserable life style while Matteo takes it all as punishment.
+They enter a dismal ashram in Haridwar where Sophie hates the routine and the miserable lifestyle while Matteo takes it all as punishment.
 The Indians despise the polluted foreigners.
 Their cultural arrogance and rejection is a complete disillusionment for Sophie but Matteo absorbs and embodies some of their despicable behavior.
-Once she gets pregnant she is ostracized by the already hostile community and they leave for another ashram – to Sophie’s dismay – led by the Mother, which accepts families.
+Once she gets pregnant she is ostracized by the already hostile community and they leave for another ashram – to Sophie's dismay – led by the Mother, which accepts families.